 Heater Kit: The heater system installed inside the PLASI housing maintains the components at operating temperature during periods of intermittent operation, or when the ambient temperature is near freezing.
-This permits the PLASI to operate immediately when turned on by remote control and eliminates any need for a "warm up" period for the unit. trouble shooting operational problems by indicating what, if any, component has failed.
+This permits the PLASI to operate immediately when turned on by remote control and eliminates any need for a "warm up" period for the unit.

-Safety Devices: The PLASI is equipped with a tilt switch which will automatically turn off the unit should it be jolted in such a way as to move the beam vertically .50 degrees up or .50 degrees down.
-A time delay relay prevents the tilt switch from responding to short period transient disturbances of the unit or surrounding terrain. temperature sensors monitor Three PLASI temperatures.
-These sensors will turn off the unit if the temperature reaches above 180 degreesF.
+Safety Devices: The PLASI is equipped with a tilt switch which will automatically turn off the unit should it be jolted in such a way as to move the beam vertically 0.5 degrees up or 0.5 degrees down.
+A time delay relay prevents the tilt switch from responding to short period transient disturbances of the unit or surrounding terrain. temperature sensors monitor temperatures.
+These sensors will turn off the unit if the temperature reaches above 180 degrees.
 The sensors also control the cooling fans, turning them off when not needed.
-The PLASI 2000 is a fail safe design which ensures that any malfunction of beam projection will not result in a hazardous situation for approaching aircraft.
+The PLASI 2000 is a fail-safe design, which ensures that any malfunction of beam projection will not result in a hazardous situation for approaching aircraft.
 There are two possible failure modes for signal projection.
 The first is loss of power to the lamp, which will result in complete loss of signal with no hazard.
 The second is the loss of one or both pulse generator drive systems.
 If either shutter chain stops moving, a slotted sensor (Missing Pulse Detector) mounted on each chain will indicate that fact to the control module.
 The control module will then turn off the PLASI and put a "chain fault" message on the display panel.
 Since the Missing Pulse Detector signal must alternate between high and low states to be valid, any fault in the Missing Pulse Detector (either shorted or open) will be detected and noted by the "chain fault" message.

-Lamp Saving Device: All units are manufactured with a voltage limiter which allows the option of running the lamp at 108 or 100 volts.
+Lamp Saving Device: All units are manufactured with a voltage limiter, which allows the option of running the lamp at 108 or 100 volts.
 By operating at 100 volts, the lamp life will be approximately double that of the 108 volt setting.
 A PLASI operating at 100 volts should use approximately 6 to 8 lamps per year, in continual operation 24 hours, 7 days a week.